Understanding the Y combinator

 var fact = (n) => (n == 0) ?
 1 : mult(n, (fact(prec(n))));

-as a function that takes a parameter n
+We are defining fact as a function that takes a parameter n.
+This function

-is zero, and otherwise multiplies n
+returns 1 if n is zero, and otherwise multiplies n by the factorial of the

-number preceding n
+number preceding n.

 internally, we just have to trust that they do what we expect.
 Another useful